What is Calico?

 Calico’s network policy engine formed the original reference implementation of Kubernetes network policy during the development of the API.
 Calico is distinguished in that it implements the full set of features defined by the API giving users all the capabilities and flexibility envisaged when the API was defined.
 And for users that require even more power, Calico supports an extended set of network policy capabilities that work seamlessly alongside the Kubernetes API giving users even more flexibility in how they define their network policies.

-The Calico open source project has been supported by 150+ contributors across a broad range of companies.
+The Calico open source project is what it is today thanks to 200+ contributors across a broad range of companies.
 In addition Calico is backed by Tigera, founded by the original Calico engineering team, and committed to maintaining Calico as the leading standard for Kubernetes network security.